 Make sure to check with The Catholic University of America for more information on admission factors.

 To apply to The Catholic University of America, all applicants must submit the following items.
-Double check with The Catholic University of America's admissions department to confirm all application materials and requirements.
+Check in with The Catholic University of America's admissions department to confirm all application materials and requirements.

 Area | Required | Recommended | Required for Some | Details (If Any) |